chidinmadominica/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that print the result of power divided bydivide
+script that displays the result of breath and power of love